Christian Lindner: Early life and education

-Christian Lindner was born in Wuppertal, Germany.
+Christian Lindner was born in Wuppertal, West Germany.
 His father Wolfgang Lindner is a teacher of mathematics and computer science at the Städtisches Gymnasium in Wermelskirchen.

 After graduating from Gymnasium in 1998 and an alternative civilian service, Christian Lindner studied political science at the University of Bonn from 1999 to 2006.
 After eleven semesters he acquired the academic degree of Magister Artium (M.A).
-In his magister's thesis at the Institute of Political Science, he dealt with the topic: "Tax competition and revenue sharing.
+In his master's thesis at the Institute of Political Science, he dealt with the topic: "Tax competition and revenue sharing.
 Can the financial constitution be reformed?"
 In 2006, he began writing his dissertation under supervision from political science professor Frank Decker, which he has so far not completed due to his political activities.

-While studying Lindner became a reserve officer in the Air Force.
-In 2002, he was promoted to First lieutenant (Oberleutnant) in the Reserve.
+While studying, Lindner became a reserve officer in the German Air Force.
+In 2002, he was promoted to First Lieutenant (Oberleutnant) in the Reserve.
 In 2008 he was a liaison officer to the state command Landeskommando of the state of North Rhine-Westphalia in Düsseldorf.
 Since September 2011 he has held the rank of Captain (Hauptmann) in the Reserve.
-Currently Lindner is a Major in the German Air Forces Reserve.
+Currently, Lindner is a Major in the Air Force.